Guide: Zettlr as a note-taking app

 Step 3: Think of a system for naming your notes

 Over time, your notebooks will become full with notes.
-Each seminar, each meeting and each workshop will contribute as a new note in your notebook.
-And if you have sudden thoughts that you simply want to write down before you lose them again, a new note is also recommended.
+Each seminar, each meeting and each workshop will contribute to your notebook.
+And if you have sudden thoughts that you want to write down before you lose them, a new note is also recommended.
 So what to do to not lose the order of your system?

 Zettlr offers several ways to order, sort, and find your files.
 If you know the filename, then it's easy to get to it: Simply start typing the filename in the global search bar.
 Zettlr will autocomplete the name for you.
 It takes the first file that contains what you've already written, so keep writing the filename until Zettlr autocompletes the correct file.
 Then hit